aditya-rajagopal/gila/README.md

 ## Why?

-Because `TODO` comments get lost, and I dont like JIRA for something like my recreational projects.
+I often have `TODO` comments littered throughout my codebase and I dont like it.
+It is easy to forget and hard to track.
+I also dislike tools like JIRA and Github issues for creating tasks as I usually just want some place to add information like images, debug logs, and thoughts for me to reference later.
+Lastly I value being able to locally view all my tasks and check them in when I sync my repositories across multiple machines.

 * The tasks live where your code lives.
 Syncing your repo syncs your tasks.
 * Each task is just a Markdown file with simple frontmatter.
 Readable everywhere.
-* Tasks get timestamp-based IDs (`YYYYMMDD_HHMMSS_username`) so you can reference them anywhere.
+* Tasks get human readable IDs (`blaring_magma_6kr`) that are easy to remember and type.
 * Since it's just files, you can script it, grep it, or edit it with neovim(btw).

 ## Visuals